danielBingham/danielbingham/README.md

 Tech Stack:
 - Frontend: React/Redux
 - Backend: Node.js / Express
+- Database: PostgreSQL
-- Infrastructure: AWS, Terraform, Kubernetes, Github Actions
+- Infrastructure: AWS, Redis, Terraform, Kubernetes, Github Actions

 This is my attempt to build a universal scholarly publishing SaaS platform.
 I started with a crowdsourcing concept.
 The idea was to use a StackExchange-like